medined/perl-5-by-example/perl_5_by_example/windows-registry.md

 <P><B><PRE>Data File   : c:\perl5\test.dat
 Date        : 07-01-1996
 Message File: c:\perl5\friday.log</PRE></B>

-<H2><A name="Some Common Uses for the Registry">Some Common Uses for the
+## Some Common Uses for the Registry

-Registry</A></H2>There are several common uses for the Registry besides storing configuration information that needs to be persistent:
+There are several common uses for the Registry besides storing configuration information that needs to be persistent:
 <P>
 <UL>
   <LI><B>To create a file association</B>-You can associate an executable file